Logo preload

 Here’s where digital quality inspections in construction can really make the difference, with benefits including:

-Data-driven analysis of what went wrong.
 Once a failure has been identified, there will need to be an immediate investigation to determine the cause of the defect – faulty materials?
 Shoddy workmanship?
 A simple mistake in a task?
-Or perhaps it’s a problem of work not being performed where it was supposed to be – sometimes it just takes a task to be a few millimeters off to make a job go awry.
-As noted by an eminent Australian civil engineer and researcher, systematic documentation is necessary for any recovery measures.
-And if your documentation lives on multiple clipboards on the floor of work trucks, in a worker’s car trunk, or maybe even in a stack of paper in someone’s in-basket at the office waiting to be input, it’s hard to get a handle on what went wrong.
-The information gathered by the digital quality inspections has all the information you need to discover the cause (or causes) of a defect, so you can quickly determine how to fix it.
+Or perhaps it’s a problem of work not being performed where it was supposed to be.
+Sometimes it just takes a task to be a few millimeters off to make a job go awry.

-Ability to quickly get back on track.
 Once defects are identified, the key to remediation is having a common game plan.
 Digital quality inspections help here, too – contractors, subcontractors, suppliers, or any stakeholders involved can determine the best course of action.
 Supervisors then may create digital checklists for workers on-site to perform the remediation efforts, as well as new quality protocols to ensure there are no further defects with materials, processes, or work performed.
 Once the supervisor creates these criteria, he or she can push the checklists to each worker in the field, so every person is working from the same form and following the same guidelines.

-Not everything is under your control at a construction site – there are workers, materials, the site itself, and let’s not even get started with the weather.
+Not everything is under your control at a construction site.
+There are workers, materials, the site itself, and let’s not even get started with the weather.
 With so many moving parts, we recognize that nothing will completely eliminate the need for rework.
 So while we don’t promise that you can achieve zero rework with digital quality inspections at your construction site, we can tell you that not only will they help to make rework far less likely, they’ll also make remediation less costly in time, money, and effort.

 Why wait?